alexguanga/alexguanga.github.io/_posts/2017-12-04-senstivity-specificity.md

 **Why does the formula use False Positives?**
 + If an observation is a False Positive, the observation was predicted as True when it was False.
 Hence, we to find the total number of True Negatives.

-A highly specificity rate can be most useful when the result is positive.
-A highly specific test can be useful for ruling in patients who have a certain disease.
+A high specificity rate can be most useful when the result is positive.
+A highly specific test can be helpful in ruling in patients who have a particular disease.

-In other terms, if the test result for a highly specific test is positive you can be nearly certain that they actually have the disease.
+In other terms, if the test result for a highly specific test is positive, you can be nearly sure that they have the disease.
 Similar to the concept of True Positive Rate.
 The inverse, 1-True Negative Rate, is FP/(FP+TN).
 If you look at the formula, and there's a high sensitivity, the numerator and denominator must be around the same.
-Thus, the FP in the denominator must fairly small.
+Thus, the FP in the denominator must be reasonably small.

 ### Extras
 **Classifier Accuracy**